massimo-zaniboni/blog-mzan/content/posts/post-010.md

 ## Scenario

-I need a service like *Writefreely*, which is lacking a Guix package definition.
+I need a service like [Writefreely](https://writefreely.org/), which is lacking a Guix package definition.
 I have no time or skill to port it to Guix.

-As temporarly workaround, I can use Docker:  install *Writefreely* inside a Docker container; declare it using a normal (i.e. declarative) Guix system definition; export it to the web, using the *Nginx* proxy-service on the Guix host.
+As temporary workaround, I can use Docker:  install Writefreely inside a Docker container; declare it using a normal (i.e. declarative) Guix system definition; export it to the web, using the Nginx proxy-service on the Guix host.

 Doing so: I can reuse services defined in Docker but not yet in Guix; I have a good-enough declarative specification of the host.